roodjong/roodjongeren/README.md

 passes to the frontend and backend docker services.
 The docker compose file that's used on the server is located at `/home/ubuntu/roodjongeren/docker-compose.yml`.
 Restart the docker containers with `docker compose restart`.

 The nginx configuration is located at `/etc/nginx/sites-enabled/roodjongeren.nl.conf`.
+Whenever the nginx config is changed, reload it using `sudo systemctl reload nginx`.

 ### Pushing docker images